ioggstream/draft-polli-restapi-ld-keywords/draft-polli-restapi-ld-keywords.md

 ## Integrity and Authenticity {#sec-integrity}

-Adding a semantic context to a JSON document alters its value and, in an implementation dependant way, can lead to reordering of fields.
+Adding a semantic context to a JSON document alters its value and, in an implementation-dependent way, can lead to reordering of fields.
 This process can thus affect the processing of digitally signed content.